 Knee walkers come in all shapes and sizes.
 There are models for youth as well as adults.

-There are even a few models designed to get you off the more beaten path.
+Even a few models are designed to get you off the more beaten path.

 What if I need to use my hands?